thehellmaker/thehellmaker-site/src/content/blog/detecting-blocking-calls-in-python-asyncio.md

 ## Why This Is Hard to Debug

-Blocking calls are insidious because:
+The problem with blocking calls:

-1. **The code runs without errors** - Python doesn't complain
+1. Python doesn't complain - the code runs fine
-2. **Performance issues appear intermittently** - Only under load
+2. Issues only show up under load
-3. **The blocking code can be anywhere** - In your code, dependencies, or C extensions
+3. The blocking code could be anywhere - your code, dependencies, or C extensions
-4. **Profilers show wall-clock time** - They can't distinguish "waiting on I/O" from "blocking the loop"
+4. Standard profilers can't distinguish "waiting on I/O" from "blocking the loop"

-You need a tool that specifically detects when synchronous code runs for too long *inside* an async context.
+What I needed was a tool that specifically detects synchronous code running too long *inside* an async context.

 ## The Solution: sys.setprofile

-Python provides a powerful but often overlooked debugging mechanism: `sys.setprofile()`.
-This function registers a callback that gets invoked on **every** function call, return, and exception in the Python interpreter.
+Python has a lesser-known debugging hook called `sys.setprofile()`.
+It registers a callback that fires on every function call, return, and exception in the interpreter.

 ```python
 def profile_callback(frame, event, arg):